 Build the first backlogs

 The cloud adoption teams and the cloud strategy team can work together on the qualitative analysis for the first 10 workloads.
 This effort creates the first prioritized migration backlog and the first prioritized release backlog.
 This method enables the teams to iterate on the approach and provides sufficient time to create an adequate process for qualitative analysis.

 After the two teams agree on the qualitative analysis criteria, assessment can become a task within each iteration.
 Reaching consensus on assessment criteria usually requires two to three releases.

 After the assessment has moved into the incremental execution process of migration, the cloud adoption team can iterate faster on assessment and architecture.
-At this stage, the cloud strategy team is also abstracted, which reduces the drain on their time.
-This also enables the cloud strategy team to focus on prioritizing the applications that are not yet in a specific release, which ensures tight alignment with changing market conditions.
+At this stage, the cloud strategy team is also abstracted, reducing the drain on their time.
+This also enables the cloud strategy team to focus on prioritizing the applications that are not yet in a specific release, ensuring tight alignment with changing market conditions.

 Not all of the prioritized applications will be ready for migration.
 Sequencing is likely to change as the team does deeper qualitative analysis and discovers business events and dependencies that might prompt reprioritization of the backlog.
 Some releases might group together a small number of workloads.
 Others might just contain a single workload.

 The cloud adoption team is likely to run iterations that don't produce a complete workload migration.
 The smaller the workload, and the fewer dependencies, the more likely a workload is to fit into a single sprint or iteration.
 For this reason, we recommend that the first few applications in the release backlog be small and contain few external dependencies.

 Over time, the cloud adoption team and the cloud strategy team together complete a full rationalization of the inventory.
 This incremental approach enables the teams to get continually faster at the rationalization process.
 It also helps the transformation journey to yield tangible business results sooner, without as much upfront analysis effort.